Contact Us for a Free Consultation (213) 542-0979

 You'll probably face probation, a fine, some community service, and an alcohol program.

-There are other punishments, but I'm trying to give you a general idea of what you're facing so you can get a feel for it.
+There are other punishments, but I'm giving you a general idea of what you're facing so you can get a feel for it.
 The penalties for a first-offense DUI include the following:

 • Up to 6 months in jail;